tsani/reproducible/README.md

   used in scenarios where there are two or more subprojects in the same directory, and each should have its own separate list of reproducibility-controlled files.
 This setting will cause .reproducible to be ignore (in fact it can even be absent if -r is used instead.)
-It is allowed to specify '-' (dash) as the reproducible file list, in which case the files are read from standard input.
 * <code>-o | --output</code>: (takes one argument) set the directory where the
   reproducibility information should be stored.
 If this option is set, then the standard behaviour of using the last line of the inner script's standard